 Learning Skills Students

 Students with academic and personal growth potential who are in need of additional skill development support.
-Most learning skill students only need such support for a limited period of time.
+Most learning skills students only need such support for a limited period of time.

 Students desiring a strong educational environment coupled with a full American school experience.
 For many of these students, Dublin allows them to further develop their English proficiency, thus ensuring success in the American university system.
-Our international students come from a broad range of countries -- in recent years we have had students from Bermuda, Chile, China, Ecuador, England, France, Germany, India, Japan, Mexico, South Korea, Spain, South Sudan, Turkey and Russia.
+Our international students come from a broad range of countries -- in recent years we have had students from Bahamas, Bermuda, Brazil, Chile, China, Ecuador, England, Finland, France, Germany, Hungary, India, Italy, Japan, Mexico, Russia, Singapore, South Korea, Spain, South Sudan, Thailand, Turkey, UAE, and Vietnam.